On the performance of downlink NOMA in underlay spectrum sharing: Results and Discussion

 Fig.~\ref{Fig_OutOneBit} depicts the outage probability performance of the PowIntOneBit NOMA/OMA systems for different values of $N$ and $P_{\mathrm{peak}}$.
 It is clearly evident from the figure that the NOMA system outperforms its OMA-based counterpart, by achieving a lower outage probability.
 However, different from the case in Figs.~\ref{Fig_OutPowIntCSI} and~\ref{Fig_OutPowIntNoCSI}, for a fixed value of $N$, the outage probability of NOMA/OMA systems with larger value of $P_{\mathrm{peak}}$ is higher in the interference-constrained regime.
 This occurs because when the value of $P_{\mathrm{peak}}$ is large (for a fixed $N$), the value of $\tau \triangleq I/P_{\mathrm{peak}}$ becomes small and therefore, the probability of receiving a feedback ``1'' at the ST becomes smaller (c.f.~\eqref{Sec_OneBit_OptimalPower}), which in turn leads to a higher probability of the ST being silent.
 Therefore, different from the other cases, having a higher peak power budget is not always beneficial in the interference-constrained regime for the case of the PowIntOneBit system.
-However, in the power-constrained regime, having a large $P_{\mathrm{peak}}$ is always advantageous, as is evident from the figure.
+However, in the power-constrained regime (see~\eqref{Sec_OneBit_OutClosed_Asymptotic}), having a large $P_{\mathrm{peak}}$ is always advantageous, as is evident from the figure.

 Fig.~\ref{Fig_OutPow} shows a comparison of the outage probability for PowIntICSI, PowIntSCSI and PowIntOneBit NOMA systems with $P_{\mathrm{peak}} = 50$ dB.
-It is evident from the figure that in the power-constrained regime, the outage probability for all the three NOMA systems for a fixed value of $N$ converges to the same outage floor.
+It is evident from the figure that in the power-constrained regime, the outage probability for all the three NOMA systems for a fixed value of $N$ converges to the same outage floor, in accordance with the asymptotic analysis of the outage probability of the corresponding systems.
 In the interference-constrained regime, the effect of information loss in terms of IL-CSI between PowIntICSI and PowIntSCSI systems is not very significant.
 However, in the case of PowIntOneBit system, the effect of information loss in terms of IL-CSI becomes significantly dominant in the interference-constrained regime, especially for large $N$.